Young Sick Bacchus

-The artwork dates from Caravaggio’s first years in Rome, when he moved to the Eternal City from his native Milan in the mid-1952.
+The artwork dates from Caravaggio’s first years in Rome when he moved to the Eternal City from his native Milan in the mid-1592.
 According to historians, the artist was ill at that period and spent six months in the hospital of Santa Maria della Consolazione.
-Most probably, the painting indicates that Caravaggio’s physical ailment involved malaria, as the appearance of his skin and the icterus in the eyes are key factors of active hepatic disease leading to high levels of bilirubin.
+The painting probably indicates that Caravaggio’s physical ailment involved malaria, as the appearance of his skin and icterus in the eyes are key factors of active hepatic disease leading to high bilirubin levels.

-The painting is mentioned by Giovanni Pietro Bellori in his “Vite de’ pittori, scultori e architetti moderni” (1642) – “and he made a number of smallself-portraits using a mirror.
-And the first was a Bacchus with several bunches of grapes, made with great diligence but in a rather dry manner” – and referred to the period right after he had worked as the Cavalier d’Arpino’s studio hand.
+Giovanni Pietro Bellori mentions the painting in his “Vite de’ pittori, scultori e architetti moderni” (1642) – “and he made a number of small self-portraits using a mirror.
+And the first was a Bacchus with several bunches of grapes, made with great diligence but rather dry” – and referred to the period right after he had worked as the Cavalier d’Arpino’s studio hand.

-The description of the artwork could also refer to the Bacchus in the Uffizi, the style of a young man noticed by Baglione shows it as being this work, which is datable to 1593/94.
-This oil on canvas portrait was confiscated from the Cavalier d’Arpino on the orders of Paul V, and it was ascribed to Caravaggio in 1693, and later, in 1790.
+The description of the artwork could also refer to the Bacchus in the Uffizi Gallery (Florence).
+The style of a young man noticed by Baglione shows in this work, dated to 1593/94.
+This oil on canvas portrait was confiscated from the Cavalier d’Arpino on the orders of Paul V, and it was ascribed to Caravaggio in 1693 and later in 1790.

-In addition to the intended autobiographical content, this early painting was probably used by Caravaggio to advertise himself, demonstrating his virtuosity in such painting genres as still lifes and portraits, and hinted at the ability to paint classical figures of antiquity.
-A three-quarter pose angle was one of those preferred for portraits of the late Renaissance, but what is striking is the grimace and tilt of the head, as well as the real feeling of suffering; a feature illustrated in most baroque art.
+In addition to the intended autobiographical content, this early painting was probably used by Caravaggio to advertise himself, demonstrating his virtuosity in such painting genres as still lifes and portraits and hinting at the ability to paint classical figures of antiquity.
+A three-quarter pose angle was preferred for portraits of the late Renaissance, but striking is the grimace and tilt of the head and the natural feeling of suffering, a feature illustrated in most baroque art.

-Still life can be compared to what is contained in later works, such as the “Boy with a Basket of Fruits” and the “Boy Bitten by a Lizard”, where the fruits are in much better depiction, which undoubtedly shows the improvement of Caravaggio’s condition both physically and mentally.
+Still, life can be compared to what is contained in later works, such as the “Boy with a Basket of Fruits” and the “Boy Bitten by a Lizard,” where the fruits are much better depicted, which undoubtedly shows the improvement of Caravaggio’s condition both physically and mentally.